FAI-Solutions/open-webui-extensions/README.md

 ⚠ **Early stage** — currently featuring two extension, with additional releases planned as interest grows.

-❗ **Open WebUI Marketplace** has still LLMTrace v1.2, for v1.3 use the json file on github.
+❗ **Open WebUI Marketplace** still has LLMTrace v1.2, for v1.3 use the json file hosted on github.

 ---